 Vegan Interior Design Materials

 Looking to style your home to match your vegan lifestyle?
 Then you're probably wondering what materials to look out for and what benefits they may have.
 Rather than buying products made from leather, wool, silk, fur, or down, opt for cruelty-free products made from faux leather, hemp, bamboo, and faux fur.
 Discover the vegan materials below that are just as good (if not better) as the real thing.

 Commonly known as PU and PVC leather, faux leather is made from a synthetic plastic coating, layered onto a fabric backing and treated to create a leather-look finish.
 Highly stain-resistant, durable, easy to clean, and more affordable, vegan leather allows you to enjoy the look and feel of real leather without the environmental impact.

 Made using fibres from the stalks of the Cannabis sativa plant, hemp is one of the strongest and most durable organic plant-based fibres available.
 Despite being more expensive than traditional cotton, its low environmental impact and cotton-like texture make it a firm choice for bedspreads, blankets, towels and rugs.

 Renowned for its antibacterial properties, this extremely soft fabric is eco-friendly, durable, absorbent, and breathable.
 Commonly used for towels, bedding, throws and other household items, it's a fast-growing plant and doesn’t need pesticides or fertilizers to grow.

-Affordable, durable, and low maintenance, faux fur is now used for a variety of rugs, cushions, throws and more.
+Affordable, durable, and low maintenance, faux fur is now used for a variety of rugs, cushions, luxury throws and more.
 Crafted from synthetic fibres such as acrylic and plastic, this animal-friendly material is processed to resemble the look and feel of animal fur.
 Perfect for those cold winter nights, snuggle up and get cosy with faux fur.

 How to Style the Vegan Interior Design Trend